Test conjectures on -partitions over submodular functions

 P = H.intersection(G)

-At this point, we obtain all possible configurations.
-In particular, for , the number of configurations are .
+At this point, we obtain all matrices, some of which correspond to configurations.
+In particular, for , the numbers of configurations are .

 3 Test if there exists a noncrossing for a configuration

-We now have a configuration , and now we are interested in creating a linear program to decide if there always exists a minimum -partition that is non-crossing with the minimum -partition .
-For a given , one can always recover and .
+Fix a configuration .
+We now construct a linear program to decide whether there always exists a minimum -partition that is noncrossing with the minimum -partition .
+For a given , one can recover (a minimal) and that realize .
+It is easy to see that if our argument works for these particular and , it works for all and realizing .

-Let be the set of vertices, which equals to the number of s in .
+Let be the vertex set, with equal to the number of ’s in .
 Let be the set of -partitions of .
-For each , we create a variable .
-It represents the value of .
-We also create a variable .
+For each , create a variable representing the value , and also create a variable .

-The first set of constraints are the submodular inequalities.
-The second shows is a minimum -partition, and the third shows is a minimum -partition.
-We also set the value of the minimum -partition to be .
-Finally, we consider every -partition that is non-crossing with , and is a lower bound of their value.
+The first set of constraints are the submodular inequalities, which enforce that for some submodular function .
+The next constraints enforce that is a minimum -partition and is a minimum -partition.
+We normalize the optimal -partition value to be .
+Finally, among all -partitions that are noncrossing with , the variable is a lower bound on their objective values.

-If the objective value , then this means there is at least -partition that is non-crossing with has the value same as the minimum -partition.
-Therefore the conjecture is true if and only for every configuration , the above linear program has optimum .
+If the optimal value is , then there exists at least one -partition that is noncrossing with and has the same value as the minimum -partition.
+Therefore, the conjecture holds if and only if for every configuration , the above linear program has optimum .

 4 Redundant constraints

-One can easily prove the conjecture for by directly using the above linear program over all good configurations.
-However, it runs into difficulty with .
-This is because the linear program is way too large.
-The number of partitions for elements is the Stirling number of the second kind . and .
-However, it seems many constraints are redundant due to symmetry.
-It be interesting to see if we can cut it down to a manageable size.
-If so, maybe the conjecture for or even might be solvable.
+One can easily prove the conjecture for by directly solving the above linear program over all good configurations.
+However, it becomes difficult for because the linear program is far too large.
+The number of -partitions of an -element set is the Stirling number of the second kind : It seems many constraints are redundant due to symmetry, and it would be interesting to see if we can reduce the formulation to a manageable size.
+If so, the conjecture for , or even , might become solvable.

-As an example, we show a simple result on .
+As an example, we show a simple bound on .

 .

-Consider the following family : For each non-empty set such that either or , .
-Also, let .
+Consider the following family : for each non-empty set such that either or , include the partition in .
+Also include itself in .

-Next, we show is an -complete family.
-Consider any not in and consider the intersection with .
+Next, we show that is -complete.
+Consider any and its intersection with .
 Let .

-Otherwise, if some is empty, then we have .
+Otherwise, if some is empty, then necessarily .